 But once one is on the lookout for it, one realizes how strange that word — pedestrian — is; waiting at a marked crosswalk for vehicles to stop — some do, many don’t (though the city has seemed more concerned with jaywalking than “failure to yield” by vehicles) — one sees huge signs, warning those same drivers to “Stop for Pedestrians.”
 I thought, ‘wait, who’s a pedestrian?
 Is that me?’
 Simply by going out for a walk I’ve become this strange being, studied by engineers, my rights presumably codified by signs (why not: “Stop for People”).
 On the same signs were often attached additional signs advising not to give to panhandlers (and call 911 if physically intimidated), subtly equating walking with being exposed to an urban menace (in some places you might be considered the menace).

 Lastly, I wanted to check out a restaurant that had been recommended.
 I punched it into the maps app on the iPhone, and noted that the default setting for giving directions, and journey times, is for car.
 The time mentioned was 3 minutes.
 Walking, the third option, was 9 minutes.
 I doubt that the time listed for car includes walking to the car — that moment when all of us become pedestrians — finding parking at the destination, walking to the destination.

 This entry was posted on Monday, August 31st, 2009 at 7:24 pm and is filed under Pedestrians, Uncategorized.
 You can follow any responses to this entry through the RSS 2.0 feed.
-You can leave a response, or trackback from your own site.
+Both comments and pings are currently closed.